rayheberer/rayheberer.ai/content/blog/iXperience.md

 ### Taking Ownership of My Learning

 ![](/img/iX.jpg)
-*Workshop 17, where classes take place, is a highly open and innovative environment*
+*Workshop 17, a highly open and innovative environment.*

 This point is a little bit of a departure from the previous two, which focused more on my own deficiencies and how being forced to adapt was a good thing.
 In fact, taking ownership of my learning is something I have always done, and can probably be considered a strength.